prane-eth/AI_projects/README.md

 ### Completed:
 LLM LangChain projects:
 - [LLMs - Chat with a Wikipedia page](LLM_Chat_with_Wikipedia_page.ipynb)
-	- Used RAG, and ChainLit (to host web page)
+	- Used LangChain, RAG, and ChainLit (to host web page)
 - [LLMs - Feedback summarizer](LLM_Feedback_summarizer.ipynb)
 - [LLMs - Chat with an image](LLM_Image_chat.ipynb)
+	- Used LangChain, LlamaIndex (for images), and StreamLit (for web page)
 Note: Before you run these, please install [Ollama](https://ollama.com/download) and pull the model used

 Data Science projects: